DarkGhostHunter/OpenWRT-NSS-Full/README.md

 ## Features:
  - NSS Build, lowering the CPU burden.
+ - `10.0.0.0` home network, `192.168.0.0` for IoT devices.
+ - Adde Aria2 because sometimes you want to download something while you sleep.
+ - Port 4 ready for dumb AP (as a bridge for IoT devices), that can be changed into a normal port later.
- - Many packages like AdBlock, Usteer (for making devices roam between 5GHz and 2.4GHz antennas seamlessly)
+ - Many packages like AdBlock, Usteer (for making devices roam between 5GHz and 2.4GHz antennas seamlessly) and else.
+ - Plex Media Server script (don't go overboard, this CPU is like a [Motorola Moto G5 Plus](https://www.gsmarena.com/motorola_moto_g5_plus-8453.php) from 2017).

 ## The ugly